Franz Heinrich Reusch

-He retired into lay communion but continued to give lectures as usual in the Old Catholic Faculty of Theology in the University of Bonn, and to write on theological subjects.
+He retired into lay communion but continued to give lectures as usual in the Old Catholic Faculty of Theology at the University of Bonn, and to write on theological subjects.
 He was made rector of that university in 1873.
-In 1874 and 1875 he was the official reporter of the memorable Reunion Conferences held at Bonn in those years and attended by many distinguished theologians of the Oriental and Anglican communions.
+In 1874 and 1875, he was the official reporter of the memorable Reunion Conferences held in Bonn in those years and attended by many distinguished theologians of the Oriental and Anglican communions.
 Reusch was a profound scholar and an untiring worker.
-Among his many works were contributions to the Revue internationale de theologie, a review started at Bern at the instance of the Old Catholic Congress at Lucerne.
+Among his many works were contributions to the Revue internationale de theologie, a review started in Bern at the instance of the Old Catholic Congress in Lucerne.
 He wrote also works on the Old Testament; a pamphlet on Die Deutschen Bischöfe und der Aberglaube; and another on the falsifications to be found in the treatise of Aquinas against the Greeks; as well as essays on the history of the Society of Jesus, and a book of prayers.

 His fame mainly rests on the works which he and Döllinger published jointly.
 These consisted of work on the Autobiography of Cardinal Bellarmine, the Geschichte der Moralstreitigkeiten in der Römisch-Katholischen Kirche seit dem XVI.
 Jahrhundert, and the Erörterungen über Leben und Schriften des hl.
 Liguori.
 During the last few years of his life, he was stricken with paralysis.
 He died in Bonn leaving behind a collection of letters to Bunsen about Roman cardinals and prelates, which has since been published.